CONTACT US NOW | (925) 932-0201

 Yes, you need time to grieve and process the end of your relationship, but you also need guidance to find your way back out of that grief when it's time.

-This is one of the transitions I help women with all the time.
-If you are struggling with your partner’s addiction, and think it might lead to the end of your relationship, reach out.
-If you’re afraid of facing this reality during the holidays, and are thinking you might stay in an unhappy relationship for the sake of holiday expectations, reach out.
+This is one of the transitions we at Neulia Compulsion Solutions help women with all the time.
+If you are struggling with your partner's addiction and think it might lead to the end of your relationship, reach out.
+If you're afraid of facing this reality during the holidays and are thinking you might stay in an unhappy relationship for the sake of holiday expectations, reach out.

-This is a difficult time of year for many women, but help is always available.
+This is a difficult time of year for many partners of sex addicts, but help is always available.